 Serious side effects

-- see or hear things that aren't real (hallucinations)
+- see or hear things that aren't real - these are called hallucinations

 Serious allergic reaction